- How do I apply?

 In addition to the application form and Statement of Purpose, CEE requires a minimum of three letters of recommendation, transcripts of all undergraduate and graduate courses taken, GRE scores, and TOEFL scores for any applicant whose native language is not English.
 No exceptions are granted.
 Although a resume is not required, it is helpful.

 All international applicants must demonstrate proficiency in the English language.
 International students demonstrate proficiency by submitting official test scores from TOEFL (Test of English as a Foreign Language).
-Cornell does not currently accept IELTS or PTE scores as an alternative to the TOEFL.
+All international applicants must demonstrate proficiency in the English language.
+International students demonstrate proficiency by submitting official test scores from TOEFL (Test of English as a Foreign Language).
+As an alternative to the TOEFL, Cornell currently accepts IELTS scores with the minimum overall score being 7.0 score.
 For applicants in regions where the TOEFL iBT is not available, Cornell will continue to accept scores for the paper-based test (PBT).
 Although individual graduate fields may require higher scores, Cornell’s official minimum sub-scores for each element of the TOEFL are:

 - Writing: 20